-The objective of this course is to give understanding of the basic concepts and issues in managerial economics and their application in business decisions.
-This course deals with micro-economic issues and
+The objective of this course is to give understanding of the basic concepts and issues in managerial economics and their

 Unit 1 Introduction to Economics: Definition, Nature and Scope of Economics.
 Micro and Macro Economics, National Income: Meaning, Definitions: National Income, GNP & NNP, GDP & NDP, Different types of income.